renovatebot/renovate/docs/usage/self-hosted-experimental.md

 !!! note
     For the GitHub Enterprise Server platform only.

+## `RENOVATE_X_GITLAB_BRANCH_STATUS_DELAY`

+Adjust default time (in milliseconds) given to GitLab to create pipelines for a commit pushed by Renovate.

+Can be useful for slow-running, self-hosted GitLab instances that don't react fast enough for the default delay to help.

+Default value: `1000` (milliseconds).

 ## `OTEL_EXPORTER_OTLP_ENDPOINT`

 If set, Renovate will export OpenTelemetry data to the supplied endpoint.